shyamgupta/devnotesio/springboot/Microservices.md

 ## Eureka Server
 Every microservice will be registered with the Eureka server.
 Eureka consists of a server and a client-side component.
 - The server component will be the registry in which all the microservices register their availability.
+The registration typically includes service identity and its URLs.
 - The microservices use the Eureka client to register; once the registration is complete, it notifies the server of its existence.
+The client is always a part of an application and is responsible for connecting to a remote discovery server.
+Once the connection is established it should send a registration message with a service name and network location.
+The consuming components will also use the Eureka Client for discovering the service instances.
+When a microservice is bootstrapped, it reaches out to the Eureka Server and advertises its existence with the binding information.
+Once registered, the service endpoint sends ping requests to the registry every 30 seconds to renew its lease.
+The registry information is replicated to all Eureka clients so that the clients need to go to the remote Eureka Server for each and every request.
+Eureka clients fetch the registry information from the server and cache it locally.
+After that, the clients use that information to find other services.
+When a client wants to contact a microservice endpoint, the Eureka Client provides a list of currently available services based on the requested service ID.
+The communication between the Eureka Client and Eureka Server uses REST and JSON.

 <img src="/assets/img/eureka.png" alt="Eureka Server" class="img-fluid img-thumbnail">